-This full-time position requires a unique set of skills ranging from public educator and public relations, to administrator of facilities and services, recruiter, trainer, and more.
-The Coordinator will be an employee of the non-profit community organization, reporting to the Board of Directors, and working closely with a variety of volunteers and the public on a daily basis.
-He/she is responsible for operating at all times consistent with the values of the organization and helping South Shore Peer Recovery achieve its mission to organize people in recovery from all addictions, their family members, friends and allies, to put a positive face on recovery.
-SSPR provides peer support, education, and advocacy opportunities; working to remove barriers to recovery; treating all with dignity and respect regardless of the pathway to recovery.
+This full-time position requires a unique set of skills.
+The Center Manager will be an employee of the non-profit community organization, reporting to the Director of Peer Services, and working closely with a variety of volunteers, peer specialists, and the public, on a daily basis.
+He/she is responsible for operating at all times consistent with the mission and values of the organization.

 Essential Job Functions:

 · Promote and maintain a welcoming environment in the recovery center